 You've been working with the same support tickets for months/years so you know where to start.
-You want to build your first tag around a specific topic or concept you have in mind.
-That way, Lang.ai will help you understand what's exactly related to that concept and once you set up the tag, Lang will automatically tag new tickets.
+You want to build your first tag around a specific topic or Intent you have in mind.
+That way, Lang.ai will help you understand what's exactly related to that Intent and once you set up the tag, Lang will automatically tag new tickets.

-- Go to Search and search for a keyword inside the intents box (any of these intents and features).
+Go to Search and search for a keyword inside the Intents box (any of these intents or words).

-- Check documents/tickets to validate that it was the concept you had in mind.
+Check documents/tickets to validate that it was the Intent you had in mind.

-*While you are searching on the intents box, if there are no relevant results, don't panic.
-It means the name for those intents doesn't match the concept you had in mind, but there can still be related intents/concepts to include in a tag.
-In this case, we recommend the following process.
+*If there are no relevant results as you are searching through the Intents box, don't panic.
+It means the name for those Intents cannot match the Intent you had in mind, but, there can still be related Intents to include in the tag.
+In this case, we would recommend the following process.

-- Go to Search and search for a keyword inside the keywords box on the top left
+Go to Search and search for a keyword inside the keywords box on the top

-- Navigate through the table to see related intents (if you click on the arrows on the left, you can navigate through the hierarchy
+Navigate through the table to see the related Intents (if you click on the arrows on the left, you can navigate through the hierarchy

-- Once you detect an intent+feature you want to analyze you can filter by it (by clicking on the number of comments on the right of the table) and create a new tag if it's relevant.
+Once you detect an Intent you want to analyze, you can filter it (by clicking on the number of comments on the right of the table) and create a new tag if it's relevant.

-- Once you've created a new tag, you can repeat this process with all of Lang intents/concepts that you want to add inside this tag.
+Once you've created a new tag, you can repeat this process with all of the Intents you want to add inside of the existing tag.

-- To keep increasing the coverage of the tag, we recommend adding the filter "documents with no tags" together with the initial keyword search.
-This simple action will filter the tickets related to your keyword to show you only the ones not yet inside the Lang tag you're building.
-It will be really helpful to understand what new concepts you need to add.
+To increase the coverage of the existing tag, we recommend adding the filter "documents with no tags" together with the initial keyword search.
+This simple action will filter the tickets related to your keyword by the ones that are not inside the existing tag yet.
+This will help you understand which new Intents need to be added.

-- When you filter your keyword/phrase with the filter "documents with no tags" the goal would be to have 0 documents (this means you've adequately covered this concept)
+When you filter your keyword/phrase with the filter "documents with no tags", the goal should be to have 0 documents left over (this means that you've adequately covered this Intent).

-- You can repeat this to all the concepts you have in mind.
-In our experience most of them (80-90%) should already be in intents.
+You can repeat this with all of the Intents you have in mind.
+In our experience, most of them (80-90%) should already be in Intents.

-- In case your concept is not in any tag or has any associated tags you can create a new tag and try to cover it with keyword/intent combinations.
+In case your Intent is not in any tag or has any associated tags, you can create a new tag and try to cover it with keyword/Intent combinations.
 Although it's not ideal, it should help you achieve your goal.
-We are building a functionality that will take into account your searches to create the intent hierarchy and help you even more in this process.
+We are building a functionality that will take into account your searches to create an Intent hierarchy that will help you along in your process.